asimanstudios/ChirbitsLink-REPO/Readme.md

 ## Notes

-This project demonstrates a complete real-time multiplayer architecture including networking, mobile integration, and cloud-based backend services.
+This project demonstrates a complete real-time multiplayer architecture including networking and mobile integration.